It’s hard to find a positive side to a coronavirus pandemic that’s devastated lives and economies around the world.

 Price declines could make homes far more affordable than mortgage rate drops, but since we’re a rate site we’ll focus on the latter.

 Mortgage rates have gone “on sale” since the start of the pandemic.
 The table at the bottom of this post shows the lowest nationally available insured rates (those with a down payment of 20% or less) and the lowest uninsured rates.
-The table compares where they stood prior to COVID-19 and where they stand today:
+It compares where they stood prior to COVID-19 and where they stand today.

 Lower Variable Rates

 The Bank of Canada cut rates in historic fashion in response to COVID-19.
 In less than a month, that dropped Canada’s key lending rate by 1.50 percentage points.
 Existing variable-rate borrowers are now enjoying variable mortgage rates between 1.00% and 2.00% in many cases.
 In fact, rates of Prime – 1.00%, which equals 1.45%, are quite common for borrowers who closed prior to March 2020).

 Those shopping for a new variable-rate mortgage, however, won’t have it so good.
 They’ll pay more because banks have slashed variable-rate discounts.
 Nonetheless, insured variable rates can still be found at less than 2.00%.
 That represents a significant savings compared to just five short months ago when variables were in the 2.70% range.

 “I still think a variable rate makes the most sense for any borrower who won’t lie awake at night worrying about the (remote) chance their rate might rise in the near future,” wrote mortgage broker Dave Larock of Integrated Mortgage Planners.
 “That said, if fixed rates keep dropping and variable-rate discounts don’t widen, the choice will no longer seem so obvious.

 Fixed rates have fallen further since Larock posted that advice.
 And they keep falling by the day.